Seneca-BSA/bsa/docs/sep600/lab3.md

             ...
         }

 4. Turn on the DSO and run the program.
 You should also see a PWM square wave on the channel connected to the PWM circuit and a 1.65V flat line on the channel connected to the DAC.
 Did both LEDs turn on?
-If not, try increasing the output value until the LED turn o.
+If not, try increasing the output value until the LED turn on.

 5. Modify your code so the two LEDs both start from 0% brightness and then gradually (at least 10 steps) increase to 100% brightness over a period of 1 second.
 Afterward, gradually (at least 10 steps) decrease to 0% brightness over a period of 1 second.